She Done Him Wrong

 She Done Him Wrong is a 1933 pre-Code American crime/comedy film starring Mae West and Cary Grant, directed by Lowell Sherman.
 The plot includes melodramatic and musical elements, with a supporting cast featuring Owen Moore, Gilbert Roland, Noah Beery Sr., Rochelle Hudson, and Louise Beavers.
 The film was adapted from the successful 1928 Broadway play Diamond Lil by Mae West.
-The film is famous for West's many double entendres and quips, including her best-known, "Why don't you come up and see me sometime?" (though West does not actually say this line in the film).
-She Done Him Wrong was a box-office success and the film was nominated for an Academy Award for Best Picture.
+The film is famous for West's many double entendres and quips, including her best-known "Why don't you come up sometime and see me?".
+She Done Him Wrong was a box-office success and the film was nominated for the Academy Award for Best Picture.